tongdysoft/MQTTDeviceTestingTool/README.md

     2. RequireAnyClientCert: Indicates that a client certificate should be requested during the handshake, and that at least one certificate is required to be sent by the client, but that certificate is not required to be valid.
     3. VerifyClientCertIfGiven: Indicates that a client certificate should be requested during the handshake, but does not require that the client sends a certificate.
 If the client does send a certificate it is required to be valid.
     4. RequireAndVerifyClientCert: Indicates that a client certificate should be requested during the handshake, and that at least one valid certificate is required to be sent by the client.
+  - default value:
+    - If no server certificate is given, the default value is `0`
+    - If at least a CA certificate is given, the default value is `4`
+    - If a server certificate is given, the default value is `3`
 - `-c string`
   - Only allow these client IDs ( `,` separated)
 - `-t string`